kg-byte/night_writer/README.md

 3. A module `Formatable` is implemented to organize/shorten the two `converter` classes.

 ## Local Setup
-[simplecov](https://github.com/simplecov-ruby/simplecov) installation needed to check % coverage.
+[simplecov](https://github.com/simplecov-ruby/simplecov) installation is needed to check % code tested.

 ## Running the tests
 Run rspec to runt the local tests.